 4. The London Eye and South Bank as seen from The View from The Shard

 Photo by ytulauratambien on Flickr

-This photograph was taken at the viewing platform The View from The Shard.
+This photograph is from the viewing platform at The View from The Shard.
 Located 72 storeys above London, The View from The Shard gives 360 degree views of the capital.
 You can visit just before sunset to see London in the light and the darkness as you can stay at The View from The Shard as long as you like!